CalculusCat95/chunkl/README.md

 ## Indentation

 This seems to be a fairly controversial subject.
-In this project, indents are 4 spaces in Python, Javascript,  and CSS.
-HTML is indented with 2 spaces.
+In this project, indents are 4 spaces in Python, and Javascript.
+CSS and HTML are indented with 2 spaces.